Ego-Vision World Model for Humanoid Contact Planning: Experiments

 \subsection{Real-World Validation}

-We deployed our method for real-time experiments on Unitree G1 with 25 Hz real-time planning and evaluated a batch with 1024 action trajectories with a planning horizon of 4 steps at each timestep.
+We deployed our method for real-time experiments on Unitree G1 with 25 Hz real-time planning and evaluated a batch of 1024 action trajectories with a planning horizon of 4 steps at each timestep.
 The desired base velocity $v$ was controlled by a human operator.

 Our real-world deployments, shown in Fig.~\ref{fig:exp_all}, included both single-task and multi-task models, both of which proved capable of completing their assigned tasks.
 The policy also demonstrated the ability to generalize to out-of-distribution (OOD) scenarios, such as blocking a previously unseen box.
 These experiments validate that our method can achieve agile and robust vision-based control.
 Crucially, the learned policy exhibits reactive, context-dependent behavior rather than overfitting to a single action pattern.
-For instance, in the 'Support the Wall' task, the robot only braces its hands against the wall when actively disturbed and returns to a neutral stance once balance is recovered.
-Please check our supplementary video for more details.
+For instance, in the ``Support the Wall'' task, the robot only braces its hands against the wall when actively disturbed and returns to a neutral stance once balance is recovered.